nordeim/Context7-Agent/docs/prompt_to_improve.md

-awesome job! but I believe you can create an even more awesomely cool looking and user-friendly interactive CLI agent that interacts with the Context7 MCP server to search for relevant document for a given subject. please put on your deep-thinking hat to deeply and systematically explore carefully and thoroughly to re-image a re-imagined app.
+awesome job!
+But I believe you can create an even more awesomely cool-looking and user-friendly interactive CLI agent that interacts with the Context7 MCP server to search for relevant documents for a given subject.
+Please put on your deep-thinking hat to deeply and systematically explore carefully and thoroughly to re-image a re-imagined app.
 Please try your very best!
-I have tremendous faith in your super app coding ability. thank you and good luck!
+I have tremendous faith in your super app coding ability.
+Thank you and good luck!

+---
+awesome job!
+Please create a detailed and comprehensive `Project Architecture Document` in markdown format.
+Use at least 6000 words to clearly and logically describe your improved design with code snippets as examples wirh explanations.
+Use diagrams to show the file hierarchy with key files and their explanation.
+Use a mermaid diagram to show/describe the modules' interaction with each other and with the user.
+This document should be clear and logical, and comprehensive to serve as a source of truth to help new project members understand the codebase of the improved design quickly.
+Make it an awesome PAD that matches the awesomeness of your improved design.
+Be sure to put on your deep-thinking hat to reimagine the PAD.
+Thank you and good luck!

 ---
 Deeply understand your role and responsibilities and share with me your understanding.